About Nineteenth-Century French Studies

 Seth Whidden was named Editor in 2014.
 Scott Carpenter (Carleton College, 2014–), Rachel Mesch (Yeshiva University, 2014–), and Lise Schreier (Fordham University, 2016–) joined the Editorial Board as Associate Editors.
 Claire White (Girton College, University of Cambridge, 2019–) did as well, with Anne O’Neil-Henry (Georgetown University, 2019–) and Pratima Prasad (University of Massachusetts at Boston, 2019–) becoming Book Review Coeditors.
 In addition to the Editorial Board, whose members are deeply involved in the journal's daily operations, the Advisory Board has continued to evolve with the demands of scholarship in the twenty-first century and remains a working group heavily invested in the success of Nineteenth-Century French Studies.

 Some changes to format followed the change of editorial direction.
 NCFS moved the entirety of its book reviews online to the journal’s new web pages.
 The new Editorial Board increased the maximum length of article submissions (to 7,000 words), announced a call for special issues, and created and invited initiatives that complement the journal's long tradition of publishing article-length essays: invited essays of nearly double the length of a traditional article and Incipit, a dialogic format in which colleagues debate a matter of primary concern to the field.
-These ventures were launched in volume forty-four (2015–16).
-Finally, in the Fall of 2015 the journal began compiling related NCFS content in support of the text chosen each year for France’s agrégation exam.
+These ventures were launched in volume forty-four (2015–16), along with annual compliations of related NCFS content in support of the text chosen each year for France’s agrégation exam.
 In light of these efforts, in 2016 the Council of Editors of Learned Journals named Nineteenth-Century French Studies the recipient of the Phoenix Award for Significant Editorial Achievement.

 The journal's rich history is a testament to its enduring commitment to promoting the best scholarship in nineteenth-century French literature and related fields.